We could be traveling again by summer. This is what to consider before you plan.

 As a result, the travel industry appears to be gearing up for a big summer season.

-Kyle Potter, editor of Thrifty Travel, says signs like Delta telling employees that customers are finally booking flights one to two months out, instead of days or weeks ahead, or the Transportation Security Administration (TSA) hiring more than 6,000 security officer positions before summer, shows travel is on the mend.
+Kyle Potter, editor of Thrifty Traveler, says signs like Delta telling employees that customers are finally booking flights one to two months out, instead of days or weeks ahead, or the Transportation Security Administration (TSA) hiring more than 6,000 security officer positions before summer, shows travel is on the mend.

 “It says at this point there’s some certainty that people are going to be able to travel and do fun things again at some point in 2021,” Potter said.
 “It also shows that airlines and the travel industry as a whole has kind of given up on the idea that travel is going to come back before vaccinations have become widespread.”